loadopoly/Loadopoly-OCR/README.md

 We take privacy seriously.
 Key points:

-- **Local-first:** Processing happens on your device by default
+- **Local-first Processing:** AI extraction happens via API but data structure is built locally.
-- **Opt-in sharing:** Data only leaves your device when you explicitly contribute
+- **Global Contribution:** In v1.4+, processed assets are automatically contributed to the global corpus to ensure data persistence during the beta testing phase.
-- **Transparent AI:** We disclose all third-party AI services used
+- **Transparent AI:** We disclose all third-party AI services used.
-- **Your data, your control:** Export or delete your data anytime
+- **Your data, your control:** Export or delete your data anytime.

 Read our full [Privacy Policy](PRIVACY-POLICY.md).